For the Local Golfer

 Club Membership vs Pay-and-Play: The Scottish Local's Maths

 At what round-frequency does Scottish club membership beat the pay-and-play / season-ticket combination?
-The honest annual cost of joining, the joining fees, the hidden levies, and the break-even round count for typical members' clubs across the country.
+The actual annual cost of joining, the joining fees, the hidden levies, and the break-even round count for typical members' clubs across the country.

 Scotland's Season Tickets and Council Passes Compared